arantespp/arantespp.com/posts/zettelkasten/scrum.md

      - Happens at the end of the sprint.
      - The team gets together to present or inspect the increment.
      - The PO decides to release or not the increment.
-     - The PO reworks the product backlog that will be used to feed the next sprint.
+     - The PO reworks the product backlog that the team will use to feed the next sprint.

   6. Sprint retrospective:
      - The team comes together to document and discuss what worked and what didn't work in the current sprint.